pchoi-edr/TechEngr-C360-LOS-API-V1.1/authentication.md

     <img src="./auth-seq.png" width="400">
 </div>

-## Obtaining a Client ID and Secret Key from EDR.
+## Obtaining a Client ID and Secret Key from LightBox.

 Every institution or individual allowed to access the LOS API system is identified by two separate data: